VitorVilela7/SMW-SA1-Pack/readme.txt

 Now, using Asar, apply sa1.asm to your ROM.

 Then test it with an emulator of your choice.
-I'd recommend Snes9X, BSNES or ZSNES.
+I'd recommend Snes9X, ZMZ, BSNES or on last case, ZSNES.
 If it works normally and Snes9X/ZSNES respectively display ROM+RAM+SRAM+SA-1 or Type:SA1 upon loading the game, then you've successfully activated SA-1 on your ROM!

 Now apply all other patches/tools that should run before Lunar Magic.
 Be sure that they support SA-1,